mamadyonline/mlops-project/README.md

 The pipeline automates the entire ML lifecycle : from data collection and preprocessing to model training, evaluation, and deployment, while ensuring reproducibility, scalability, and monitoring.
 By leveraging MLOps best practices, the project demonstrates how to operationalize a machine learning model in a real-world healthcare scenario.

 ### Dataset
 We will use the [UCI heart disease dataset](https://archive.ics.uci.edu/dataset/45/heart+disease).
+The dataset version I am using is from this [kaggle link](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset?resource=download&select=heart.csv).
 It contains 13 main features (numerical + categorical) plus the target (a binary value indicating risk or no).
 For a complete description of the dataset, please refer to the *UCI* website.

 ### Stack
 * uv for dependency management